-- 1. Emphasis is on problems (and solving them) rather than on behaviors (and modifying them)... - Concerning behavior (whether lucky or unlucky) is simply the signal by which a child communicates that they are having difficulty meeting certain expectations - Behaviors are not the only observable, objective, quantifiable data...unsolved problems are too - This will require different assessment practices
+- 1. Emphasis is on problems (and solving them) rather than on behaviors (and modifying them)... - Concerning behavior is simply the signal by which a child communicates that they are having difficulty meeting certain expectations (not unmet needs) - Concerning behaviors can be "lucky" or "unlucky" - Behaviors are not the only observable, objective, quantifiable data...unsolved problems are too - This will require different assessment practices